Emphysema: Signs and symptoms

 Emphysema is a respiratory disease of the lower respiratory tract.
 It is commonly caused by tobacco smoking but some people are affected who have never smoked.
 The presence of emphysema is a clear risk factor for lung cancer, made stronger in those who smoke.

 Early symptoms of emphysema vary.
 They can include a cough (with or without sputum), wheezing, a fast breathing rate, breathlessness on exertion, and a feeling of tightness in the chest.
 There may be frequent cold or flu infections.
 Other symptoms may include anxiety, depression, fatigue, sleep problems and weight loss.
 These symptoms could also relate to other lung conditions or other health problems; therefore, emphysema is often underdiagnosed.
 The shortness of breath emphysema causes can increase over time and develop into chronic obstructive pulmonary disease.

 A sign of emphysema in smokers is a higher number of alveolar macrophages sampled from the bronchoalveolar lavage (BAL) in the lungs.
 The number can be four to six times greater in those who smoke than in non-smokers.

 Emphysema is also associated with barrel chest.

 Types

 There are four main types of emphysema, three of which are related to the anatomy of the lobules of the lung – centrilobular or centriacinar, panlobular or panacinar, and paraseptal or distal acinar and are not associated with fibrosis (scarring).
 Although fibrosis is not a normal feature of these subtypes, repair strategies in end-stage emphysema may lead to pulmonary fibrosis.
 The fourth subtype is known as paracicatricial emphysema or irregular emphysema, involves the acinus irregularly and is associated with fibrosis.

 Only the first two types of emphysema – centrilobular and panlobular – are associated with significant airflow obstruction, with that of centrilobular emphysema around 20 times more common than panlobular.
 The subtypes can be seen on imaging but are not well-defined clinically.

 There are also a number of associated conditions including bullous emphysema, focal emphysema, and Ritalin lung.

 Centrilobular

-Grossing of lung showing centrilobular emphysema due to smoking.
-The cut surface shows many cavities lined by tar.